The British press described the expulsion of Raúl Jiménez as “ridiculous”

 “Raheem Sterling scored 100 gules in the Premier League from the penalty spot … The victory came after a head clash and a ridiculous sending-off for Raúl Jiménez”, He quoted The Guardian in its web edition.

 “Raúl JIménez left his manager, Bruno Lage, with a terrified face when he received a quick expulsion against Manchester City.
-The whistling Jon Moss showed Jiménez two yellow cards in the added minutes of the first half, “he said.
+Whistler Jon Moss showed Jiménez two yellow cards in the added minutes of the first half, “he said.
 Daily express.

 “City struggled to create opportunities in the first half, but the game changed after Jiménez was sent off in very rare circumstances at the end of the first period,” said the Daily Mirror.